shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 ### Manage Configurations

 Every application that is registered using the Arcana Developer Dashboard is represented by a single card displayed in the 'Manage Apps' dashboard screen, next to the 'Create New App' wizard.
+Click on application card to view the application dashboard.
+By default, the application dashboard shows application usage details for Testnet configuration profile and some links to the Arcana Auth documentation.

+To view configuration details for an application, use the LHS navigation menu and click *Configure* to view/edit the application configuration settings as described in an earlier section of this guide.

 Each application can only be associated with two configuration profiles, 'Testnet' and 'Mainnet.
 Both these configurations are maintained separately and each is associated with a unique **App Address**.

 ![New App config card](/img/an_db_new_app_card.png)

 #### Testnet

-By default, all newly registered applications are enabled for using the Arcana 'Testnet'.
+All newly registered applications are enabled for using the Arcana 'Testnet'.
 The default configuration profile created for every registered application is meant for 'Testnet' usage.
 Developers can view or edit the default configuration settings by clicking 'Testnet' on the application card displayed in the 'Manage Apps' dashboard.
+This will bring up the application dashboard screen with various navigation options in the LHS pane.

 After validation on the 'Testnet', the application can be configured to use the Arcana 'Mainnet'.
 To do this, developers must create a corresponding 'Mainnet' configuration profile.